Nizoral (ketoconazole) prescription available online

 About Nizoral (ketoconazole)

-Ketoconazole is used to treat athlete's foot, jock itch, ringworm, pityriasis (tinea versicolor), and other fungal infections.
-Ketoconazole is available only by prescription.
-It is available in a generic formulation as well as under different brand names, including Nizoral.
+Ketoconazole is used to treat athlete's foot, jock itch, ringworm, pityriasis (tinea versicolor), and other fungal infections like dandruff.
+Ketoconazole is available only by prescription in certain strengths and types.
+It is available in a generic topical formulation as well as under different brand names, including Nizoral.

 Ketoconazole may be prescribed as a tablet, shampoo, or topical cream.
 It’s always important to follow the specific instructions on your prescription, as they can vary based on the formulation and dosage prescribed.